Psychiatric Service Dog for Anxiety — ADA Task Training Guide

-Anxiety disorder substantially limits daily activities for many Michigan residents.
+Anxiety disorder substantially limits daily activities for millions of Americans.
 A Psychiatric Service Dog trained for anxiety tasks provides ADA-protected public access rights — from Detroit and Grand Rapids to Traverse City and the Upper Peninsula.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |